 Is Search Encrypt Malware?

 Search Encrypt is not malware, it is a search engine.
 We do not install any unwanted or unnecessary programs on your computer by using our products.
-We protect you by encrypting your search terms and keeping them private and hidden from anyone who gains access to your computer, or even our servers.
-Our servers don’t store any user-identifiable data about you.
-We hope to address any concerns that Search Encrypt is a virus or malware with complete clarity and transparency.
+We protect you by encrypting your search terms and keeping them private and hidden from anyone who gains access to your computer.
+Our hope is to address any concerns that Search Encrypt is a virus or malware with complete clarity and transparency.
+Search Encrypt does not inject or install any programs on your computer without your permission.
+In fact, the only tool that we have that can be “installed” is our browser extension which is only installed within your internet browser.

 Search Encrypt Browser Extensions